bkemboi394/Perceptron-Neural-Network-for-gated-Booleans/README.md

 # Perceptron-Neural-Network

-Perceptron Neural Network Python code that learns gated Booleans OR,XOR,AND, and NAND
+Perceptron Neural Network python code that learns gated Booleans OR,XOR,AND, and NAND